James-Fleming12/ReShop/README.md

     - New groups of routes are added to `routes` and mentioned/added to the main router in `startup/routes.ts`
 3. Database:
     - Any changes to the database schema are made in `schema.prisma`
-    - Migrated with `npx prisma migrate` and pushed with `npx prisma db push`
+    - Migrated with `npx prisma migrate` and pushed with `npx prisma db push` (`npx prisma db pull` can be used in the websocket to update schema)
 4. Mobile:
     - Yet to be developed